 - Click the Grub Customizer icon to launch the application.

-Configure Grub Customizer
+Configure GRUB Settings with Grub Customizer on Ubuntu

-Reorder Boot Menu Entries
+Reorder Boot Menu Entries in Grub Customizer

 To change the order of operating systems in your boot menu, select an entry from the list and use the up/down arrow buttons in the toolbar.
 The entry at the top becomes the default boot option unless you configure a different default.
 After reordering entries, click Save in the toolbar to apply changes.

-Adjust Boot Timeout
+Adjust the Boot Timeout in Grub Customizer

 To personalize your boot screen appearance, navigate to Appearance Settings from the menu bar.
 Here you can modify background images, text colors, font sizes, and menu positioning.
 Select a custom background image or choose from installed GRUB themes.
 Changes preview in the settings window before you save them.
 Click Save to apply your theme customizations.